 University

 The word "university" is derived from the Latin phrase universitas magistrorum et scholarium meaning "community of teachers and scholars.
-The word "universitas"(i.e. "a whole") refers in general to "a number of persons associated into one body, a society, company, community, guild, corporation, etc. (Colish, 1997).
+The word universitas (i.e. "a whole") refers in general to "a number of persons associated into one body, a society, company, community, guild, corporation, etc. (Colish, 1997).
 The Dictionary.com defines University (ies) as “Institutions of learning of the highest level, having a college of liberal arts and a programme of graduate studies together with several professional schools as of theology, law, medicine and engineering and authorized to confer both undergraduate and graduate degrees”.
-Ben-David, (1968) also defines Universities as “organizations engaged in the advancement of knowledge, they teach, train and examine students in a variety of scholarly, scientific and professional fields.
+Ben-David, (1968) also defines Universities as “organizations engaged in the advancement of knowledge; they teach, train and examine students in a variety of scholarly, scientific and professional fields.
 Intellectual pursuits define the highest prevailing levels of competence in these fields.
 The Universities confer degrees and provide opportunities both for members of their teaching staff and some of their students to do original research”.

 Oyeyemi (2013) posited that “Universities are multi-purpose complex organizations devoted to knowledge generation (research), knowledge transmission (teaching), and knowledge application and public service.”
 In her words, Universities worldwide, are established to meet certain ends of critical importance to the survival of a society or a part thereof.

 From the foregoing, University can be described based on its structure or organogram, its people and its physical environment.
-When structure is considered, a university is an educational institution structured in prescribed format according to its founding statuses such that there is a governing council to oversee its finances and control resources; the Senate to develop academic programmes, generate knowledge through research, disseminate knowledge by teaching; the convocation, the congregation, faculty boards, several committees, unions, associations, religion groupings, directorate and students body.
-It is peopled by young and old, male and female, learned and unlettered living together, working together for the oft stated tripartite mandate.
+When structure is considered, a university is an educational institution structured in prescribed format according to its founding statuses such that there is a Governing Council to oversee its finances and control resources; the Senate to develop academic programmes, generate knowledge through research, disseminate knowledge by teaching; the Convocation, the Congregation, faculty boards, several committees, unions, associations, religion groupings, directorate and students body.
+It is peopled by young and old, male and female, learned and unlettered living together, working together for the often stated tripartite mandate.

-As noted by Daramola& Amos (2016) however, a university, first and foremost, is a place of learning that supports students to achieve professional knowledge, skills and understanding.
+However, a university, first and foremost, is a place of learning that supports students to achieve professional knowledge, skills and understanding.
 A fundamental requisite to make this a reality for students is for a strong and positive relationship to be built between learners and faculty members who facilitate learning.
-Behind the scenes, faculties (colleges/schools) are backed-up by various central administrative support units to ensure, for example, that student timetables work, exams are properly scheduled and student results are released on time.
+Behind the scenes, faculties (colleges/schools) are backed-up by various central administrative support units to ensure, for example, that student time table’s work, exams are properly scheduled and student results are released on time.

 Culture

 Culture as a concept can be explained in many ways.
 Li and Karakowski (2001) defined culture as the cumulative deposit of knowledge, experience, beliefs, values, attitudes, meanings, hierarchies, religion, notions of time, roles, spatial relations, concepts of the universe, and material objects and possessions acquired by a group of people in the course of generations, individual and group striving.
 It is in its broadest sense the cultivated behaviour through social learning of the beliefs, values and symbols that are accepted by them and that are passed along by communication and imitation from one generation to another..
 Culture is the aggregate belief system, norms, values, mores and customs of a society, by which the society is known by those inside and outside of it.
 The shortest way to define culture is to agree that it’s the way of life of the people.
-This include their language, the food they eat, the clothes they wear, the acceptable behaviours, norms and traditions and their set of beliefs.
+This includes their language, the food they eat, the clothes they wear, the acceptable behaviours, norms and traditions and their set of beliefs.

 Registry